PrefectHQ/prefect/docs/getting-started/quickstart.md

 ### Step 4: Create a deployment

 When we run this script, Prefect will automatically create a flow deployment that you can interact with via the UI and API.
-The script will stay running so that it can listen for scheduled or triggered runs of this flow.
+The script will stay running so that it can listen for scheduled or triggered runs of this flow; once a run is found, it will be executed within a subprocess.

 <div class="terminal">
 ```bash